researcherben/structural-simulation-toolkit/sst_statistics/statistics.md

 Statistics are a significant part of evaluating simulation results.
 For this reason, SST has included an interface for generating component statistics since SST V5.0.
 Its purpose is to provide a consistent way to generate and display simulation results, rather than having each developer create their own.

-This document is intended as an introducion to statistics within SST.
+This document is intended as an introduction to statistics within SST.
 It will describe how to integrate statistics as part of an SST component, how to enable them from within the Python configuration file, and how to control their display.

 ## Adding Statistics to Components and SubComponents